 After Hour Care: Children/youth must be picked up by posted closing time.
 When a child/youth is left at the site past closing, staff will attempt to contact the parent/guardian using all telephone numbers provided, to include the emergency release designees.
-If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will take the following action:
+If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will contact military police who may take the child/youth into custody.